layer-3-communications/integresql-client-python/README.md

 ChangeLog
 ---------
+### v0.9.3

+* Changed database behavior so that Integresql will always recreate a database after use.
+* Added logger and debugging statements.
+* Added close method to Database and new exception types.
+* Reformatted code, added vscode files, and updated readme.
+* Added proper content type and encoding to requests.

 ### v0.9.2

 * fixed a bug where test database was returned to pool after every test and got reused.